 Nevertheless, it is clear: More and more consumers expect an eco-social behavior of companies and brands

-The Edelman Earned Brand Study 2018 Finds that nearly two-thirds (64 percent) of consumers worldwide buy or boycott a brand solely for their position on a social or political issue - an increase of 13 percentage points over the previous year.
+The Edelman Earned Brand Study 2018 concludes that almost two thirds (64 percent) of consumers worldwide buy or boycott a brand simply because of their position on a social or political issue - an increase of 13 percentage points over the previous year.

-More than half (53 percent) are even convinced that brands can do more than governments to solve social ills.
-Especially for 35-year-olds the concern of a company is important.
-This combination of luxury and sustainability brings the lifestyle of eco-hedonism to life: it's about living individually and luxuriously while doing well in a socially beneficial way.
+More than half (53 percent) are even convinced that brands can do more than governments to solve social grievances.
+A company's concerns are particularly important to those under 35.
+This combination of luxury and sustainability gives rise to the eco-hedonism lifestyle: It's about living individually luxuriously - and at the same time doing socially good.

-Source: Zukunftsinstitut from the trend study FUTURE PRODUCTS, In 9 theses and 91 innovations, learn how to succeed in future-proof product development.
+Source: Zukunftsinstitut from the trend study FUTURE PRODUCTS.
+Find out in 9 theses and 91 innovations how you can achieve sustainable product development.
 This article was an excerpt from Thesis 6: New Luxury.